MicrosoftDocs/SupportArticles-docs/support/sql/performance/decreased-query-perf-after-upgrade.md

 For Azure SQL Database, you can create a support ticket to have this trace flag enabled at the subscription level, but not the server level.

-#### Question 5: Will running with the legacy CE prevent me from getting access to new features?
+#### Q5: Will running with the legacy CE prevent me from getting access to new features?

 Even with LEGACY_CARDINALITY_ESTIMATION enabled you will still get access to the latest functionality included with the version of SQL Server and the associated database compatibility level.
 For example, a database with LEGACY_CARDINALITY_ESTIMATION enabled running at database compatibility level 140 on SQL Server 2017 can still benefit from the [adaptive query processing](/sql/relational-databases/performance/adaptive-query-processing) feature family.

 We will document any future scenarios where new query processing features are not enabled under the legacy CE.

-#### Question 6: When will the legacy CE go out of support?
+#### Q6: When will the legacy CE go out of support?

 We don't have plans to stop supporting Microsoft customers workloads legacy CE at this point.
 However, future cardinality estimator-related improvements and fixes are centered around more recent versions of the CE.

-#### Question 7: I have only a few queries that are regressing with the default CE, but most queries are the same or even improved.
+#### Q7: I have only a few queries that are regressing with the default CE, but most queries are the same or even improved.
 What should I do?

 A more granular alternative to the server-scoped trace flag 9481 or the LEGACY_CARDINALITY_ESTIMATION database scoped configuration is the use of the query-scoped USE HINT construct.
-For more information, see [USE HINT query hint argument in SQL Server 2016](http://support.microsoft.com/help/3189813/update-introduces-use-hint-query-hint-argument-in-sql-server-2016) and [USE HINT](/sql/t-sql/queries/hints-transact-sql-query#use_hint).
+For more information, see [USE HINT query hint argument in SQL Server 2016](https://support.microsoft.com/help/3189813/update-introduces-use-hint-query-hint-argument-in-sql-server-2016) and [USE HINT](/sql/t-sql/queries/hints-transact-sql-query#use_hint).

 > [!NOTE]
 > There is also a `QUERYTRACEON` option with trace flag 9481, but you should consider using the `USE HINT` instead, as it's cleaner semantically and doesn't require special permissions.

 `USE HINT FORCE_LEGACY_CARDINALITY_ESTIMATION` enables you to set the query optimizer cardinality estimation model to version 70, regardless of the compatibility level of the database.
-See [Query level: Use Query Hint or QUERYTRACEON option](#query-level%3A-use-query-hint-or-querytraceon-option).
+See [Query level: Use Query Hint or QUERYTRACEON option](#query-level-use-query-hint-or-querytraceon-option).

 Alternatively, if there is only one query that is problematic with the default CE, you could force a legacy CE plan stored in Query Store, or use `FORCE_LEGACY_CARDINALITY_ESTIMATION` in conjunction with a plan guide.

-#### Question 8: If query performance regressed due to a plan change related to significant over or under-estimates when using the default CE, will the issue be fixed in the product?
+#### Q8: If query performance regressed due to a plan change related to significant over or under-estimates when using the default CE, will the issue be fixed in the product?

 Cardinality estimation is a complex problem, and the algorithms rely on less-than-perfect data available for estimates (statistics for tables and indexes, and no information for some out-of-model constructs like table-valued functions (TVFs) and models based on a number of assumptions (such as correlation or independence of the predicates and columns, uniform data distribution, containment, etc.).